waynodiablo/Oystercard/individual_challenges_with_reviews/README.md

 By the end of the week, you should:

 * Feel more confident in your ability to complete a tech test.
-* Have developed a structured process to approaching complex problems that utilises TDD and good OO design skills.
+* Have developed a structured process that uses TDD and OO design skills to solve complex problems.

 ### Structure of the week